What is an applied doctoral project?

 What format should an applied doctoral project follow?

-All applied doctoral projects at the University of the Rockies should follow APA style guidelines, as well as specific expectations outlined in Appendix E of the Applied Doctoral Project Handbook.
+All applied doctoral projects should follow APA style guidelines, as well as specific expectations outlined in Appendix E of the Applied Doctoral Project Handbook.